Chika1472/cherrywood_chatbot/README.md

 > Replace `<your-account>` with the GitHub owner of the repository you cloned
 > from.

+By default the trainer now builds examples at each speaker change so prompts and replies always come from different participants.
+Pass `--pairing_mode next_sentence` if you prefer the legacy adjacent-utterance pairing.

 During training you will see tqdm progress bars with token-level losses.
 The best checkpoint (based on validation loss) and all configuration metadata are saved under `--output_dir`.
 Training history is written to